IBM/cp4waiops-samples/kubectl-plugin/waiops-status.md

 ### Dependencies
 - `oc` cli

+## Requirements
+- You must have an installation of Cloud Pak for Watson AIOps AI Manager v3.3 or v3.4.
+- You must be logged into your cluster as a cluster admin.
+This is required for the tool to provide you a complete view of your install status.

 ### Installing
 Save `kubectl-plugin/kubectl-waiops` to a location in your path such as `/usr/local/bin/kubectl-waiops` and make the file executable.